elnabo/haxeui-flambe/README.md

 loader.get(onAssetsLoaded);
 ```

-Initialising the toolkit requires you to add this single line somewhere _before_ you start to actually use HaxeUI in your application but _after_ you have loaded the `Flambe` asset pack:
+Initialising the toolkit requires you to add these lines somewhere _before_ you start to actually use HaxeUI in your application but _after_ you have loaded the `Flambe` asset pack:

 ```haxe
 private static function onAssetsLoaded(pack:AssetPack) {